apache/metron/metron-deployment/README.md

 #### How?

-1) In the EC2 Dashboard click on "Launch an instance" in the "Canada (Central)" region
+1) In the "EC2 Dashboard" click on "Launch Instance" in the "Canada (Central)" region
 2) Search for "GCR-Xetron Demo" in the "AWS Marketplace" and click on "Select"
-3) Manually choose the following non-default options t2.t2xlarge
+3) Manually choose the following mandatory non-default options t2.t2xlarge
 4) Launch the instance
+6) Change security group setting to only allow traffic to what is necessary
 5) Associate the newly launched instance to an elastic IP(optional)
 6) After the image is launched you will need to change the /etc/hosts file.